Spectral evidence: Initial accusations

 The Salem witch trials began in February 1692, when four children of Salem, Massachusetts, began suffering from fits, and complained of being "bitten and pinched by invisible agents".
-When pressed to name their assailants, they accused Sarah Good, Sarah Osborne, and the slave Tituba, crying out "that they or specters in their shapes did grievously torment them".
+According to the examination of the children by William Griggs, the local physician in Salem, he assessed that the children were "under an evil hand".
+For over a month, Samuel Parris, the father of one of the children affected, limited his response to prayer and fasting.
+He later changed this strategy and pressed his child and the other children to name their assailants.
+The children accused Sarah Good, Sarah Osborne, and the slave Tituba, crying out "that they or specters in their shapes did grievously torment them".

 Brought before the magistrates, Good and Osbourne denied the charges, but Tituba confessed.
 She claimed to have been coerced by the devil into hurting the children; she had also been threatened by a tall man in black clothes, who made her sign her name in a book.
 She said that Good and Osbourne were also witches, and described their familiars, which no-one else could see; Good's was a yellow bird, and Osbourne's were two grotesque creatures.
 While this testimony was being given, the children broke out into fits, and Tituba claimed to see the spectre of Sarah Good attacking them.
 All three women were indicted, and were returned to jail to await trial.

 This was the beginning of a mass hysteria which saw numerous residents of Salem and surrounding towns arrested on charges of witchcraft.
-Tituba's confession had a far-reaching influence, and set the tone for later claims made against the accused.
+The children's accusations and later, Tituba's confession had a far-reaching influence, and set the tone for later claims made against the accused.
 It was often said that apparitions of the suspected witches had tried to compel their victims to write their names in a book, and both the man in black and the yellow bird were seen in the company of several of the accused, including Martha Corey, Rebecca Nurse, and Sarah Cloyce.
 Another prominent form of spectral evidence was the appearance of the spirits of the dead, as minister Deodat Lawson wrote: